cs124/labs/GW2_NaiveBayes_Solutions.md

   3. Would using binary multinomial Naive Bayes change anything?

      ```
-     No, using binary multinomial NB would not change anything - there are no duplicate vocabulary items within the same class.
+     No, using binary multinomial NB would not change anything - there are no duplicate vocabulary items within the same document.
      ```

   4. Why do you add |V| to the denominator of add-1 smoothing, instead of just counting the words in one class?